 Creating Coping Mechanisms and Healthy Alternatives

-Behavioral therapy can also help people create coping mechanisms that can benefit them in the future.
+A behavioral therapy program can also help people create coping mechanisms that can benefit them in the future.
 To start, therapy might focus on the acronym HALT.
 This stands for hungry, angry, lonely and tired.
-Learning to recognize and accept these conditions and learning how to cope with them can go a long way in preventing relapse.
+Learning to recognize and accept these conditions and learning how to cope with them can go a long way in relapse prevention.

 Individuals can also explore some of the many alternative ways to cope with cravings.
 People can practice saying no or develop new hobbies like hiking and cooking.
 All of this preparation during therapy will increase the chance of lifelong sobriety out in the real world.